chenchaoyi/macaca-appium/README.md

 # Introduction ##
-#### A brief introduction of how to use [Macaca](macacajs.github.io/macaca/) to run [Appium](http://appium.io/) test
+#### A brief introduction of
+* How to use [Macaca](macacajs.github.io/macaca/) to run [Appium](http://appium.io/) test
+* How to work around Appium to use XCUItest underlayer

 Appium has been around for 5 years, yet I couldn't find any alternative solution until Macaca was introduced last year.

-This repo provides simple instructions on setup Macaca locally to run your existed Appium tests.
+This repo provides simple instructions on setup Macaca locally to run your existed Appium tests, as well as setup Appium to use XCUItest underlayer if you would like to stick with Appium.

 ## Why ##
 * The Automation instrument has been removed from Instruments since Xcode 8 beta 2.
 While Appium still struggles to migrate to XCUItest underlayer, Macaca has already done the switch.